History of Warrington: Other manufacturing

 Warrington's diverse industrial base also included the manufacture of furniture at the Garnett Cabinet Works, home appliances at the Richmond works in Latchford, and metal files.

 Shipbuilding

 The area around Bank Quay was the home to a shipyard until the limitations of the Mersey became apparent as vessel dimensions grew.
 The ill-fated iron hulled clipper RMS Tayleur was launched on 4 October 1853 only to sink on her maiden voyage.

 Civic history

 Second World War

-Many people, particularly Americans, remember Warrington best as the location of RAF Station Burtonwood Burtonwood RAF base.
+Warrington was the location of RAF Station Burtonwood Burtonwood RAF base.
 During World War II, it served as the largest US Army Air Force airfield outside the United States, and was visited by major American celebrities like Humphrey Bogart and Bob Hope who entertained the GIs.
 The RAF station continued in use by the USAAF and subsequently USAF as a staging post for men and material until its closure in 1993.